nightycastar/learn-2-code/README.md

 - [ ] Other..
 (To be added later...)
 <br><br>
 > [!NOTE]
-> This page is still incomplete, there will be more work in the future for complete python, js, and other!.
+> This page is still incomplete, there will be more work in the future for complete python, js, and other!.<br>
 > Knowing I'm not an expert in coding, feel free to contributing!